Compositional Separation of Control Flow and Data Flow: Introduction

-While \emph{control-based composition} approaches define explicit control flow for the coordination of computation devices, \emph{data-based composition} defines implicit control in the collaborative exchange of data \cite{arellanes_analysis_2018}.
-Thus, the notion of control flow has higher precedence than data flow because it is always present in any composition mechanism (and not the other way round).\footnote{A potential explanation is that the notion of control flow is tightly linked to the arrow of time, whereas data is just a piece of information that is sent from one place to another in some specific time-dependent order.} In fact, it is possible to compose complex computations by control flow only and without the need of passing data at all (cf. actuator composition \cite{arellanes_algebraic_2018}).\footnote{Even if we argue that control is a piece of information/data, the act of sending it from one computation device to another is still governed by the grandiose, apparently unavoidable, notion of control flow (cf. interleaving semantics for global execution traces in concurrent systems \cite{sebesta_concepts_2018}).}
+While \emph{control-based composition} approaches define explicit control flow for the coordination of computing devices, \emph{data-based composition} defines implicit control in the collaborative exchange of data \cite{arellanes_analysis_2018}.
+Thus, the notion of control flow has higher precedence than that of data flow because it is always present in any composition mechanism (and not the other way round).\footnote{A potential explanation is that the notion of control flow is tightly linked to the arrow of time, whereas data is just a piece of information that is sent from one place to another in some specific time-dependent order.} In fact, it is possible to compose complex computations by control flow only and without the need of passing data at all (cf. actuator composition \cite{arellanes_algebraic_2018}).\footnote{Even if we argue that control is a piece of information/data, the act of sending it from one computing device to another is still governed by the grandiose, apparently unavoidable, notion of control flow (cf. interleaving semantics for global execution traces in concurrent systems \cite{sebesta_concepts_2018}).} More generally, in every model of computation, control flow is always present no matter if it is implicit or explicit.
+For instance, a finite state automaton can describe the finite control of a Turing machine when data is abstracted away.
+Here, control structures (e.g., sequencing, branching or looping) are not explicitly given but they rather emerge from state transitions \cite{arellanes_models_2025}.